-The affiliation agreement with Rowan University School of Osteopathic Medicine (ROWAN-SOM) provides acceptance of highly qualified Monmouth University sophomores majoring in a pre-medical discipline (such as biology or chemistry) by ROWAN-SOM to pursue a Doctor of Osteopathic Medicine (D.O.) degree.
+The affiliation agreement with Rowan-Virtua School of Osteopathic Medicine provides acceptance of highly qualified Monmouth University sophomores majoring in a pre-medical discipline (such as biology or chemistry) by Rowan-Virtua SOM to pursue a Doctor of Osteopathic Medicine (D.O.) degree.

 How it works: